International Studies Information Resources: Additional Resources

 - Books borrowed from the Bennett Library or the Surrey Library (except for course reserves) may be returned to the Belzberg Library (and vice-versa).

 - Check your due dates, holds or renew your books online.
 Alternatively, renew items via your SFU Connect email account.
-See Can I renew items, request items, and perform other activities without having to type in my SFU Library barcode?

 - All library notices for SFU students, including holds, recalls and overdue items, are automatically sent to your official SFU email address.